 - 4.3 Trad was founded in 1969.
 It is part of the Trad Group which provides scaffolding hire services from several locations across the UK.
 However, the whole of the contracting business is based at Bromley-by-Bow.
 The contracting operation has an annual turnover of around £20million and employs around 300 people, many of whom are highly skilled workers.
 It has the capacity to undertake large scale, complex and specialist work.
 For example, it is currently providing scaffolding for the Shard of Glass project at London Bridge and regularly works for London Underground and on medium/high rise local authority housing contracts.
-It is one of only 5 companies in and around Greater London with the capacity to take on projects of this nature52. - 4.4 Most of the contracting work is carried out in central and cast London.
+It is one of only 5 companies in and around Greater London with the capacity to take on projects of this-nature. - 4.4 Most of the contracting work is carried out in central and cast London.
 The location at Bromley-by-Bow is important to the company's ability to offer a competitive service.
 Many jobs require the attendance of staff on a daily basis.
-Some jobs require attendance during the night so it is important to have a base
+Some jobs require attendance during the night so it is important to have a base which does not have any restrictions on hours of working.
+The existing site has excellent public transport links, being only a few minutes from Bromley-by-Bow station.
+This is important to the efficiency of the operation.
+Trad is a stable employer and over 60 of its staff have been with the company for more than six years.

-50 See TRD13.
+50 See 7RD13.

-^{} See 38 - 40, 56 and 58 of TRD15.
+See 38 - 40, 56 and 58 of TRD15.
+See TRD1.

-52 See TRD1.